North England’s Lake District and Durham

 I've been recommending the Keskadale farm in my Britain guidebook now for over twenty years.
 Margaret Harryman's welcome is as warm as ever and staying in her B&B, there's no doubt, you really are on a working farm.
 Their son, Sean, will some day run the farm.
 One thing he's already in charge of is shearing the sheep.
 Each of their 1500 sheep need to be sheared each summer.

 Rick: Why do you have to shear the sheep?

-Margaret: Well, for husbandry reasons and for the welfare of the sheep and they're sheared when it's warm weather and it's a great releif for the sheep to be sheared
+Margaret: Well, for husbandry reasons and welfare of a sheep.
+And then they're sheared when it's warm weather, so it's a great relief for a sheep once it gets sheared.

 But the fleeces are no longer the money-maker they once were.
 In fact, recently, prices were so low farmers here just burned the wool.
 Today, with new uses for this natural fiber, wool prices are higher so Sean and his dad collect the fleeces into bales.